 The city also is known as The Garden City was named after Queen Victoria.
 It is the oldest city in the Pacific Northwest.
 Victoria, beautiful with hanging baskets of flowers everywhere, darling buildings and a beautiful Pacific coastline.
 We took the ferry over to Victoria, the capital of British Columbia from Vancouver.
 There were a lot of family-friendly things to do in Victoria with kids.

 While Victoria is a popular cruise stop, you can get there on your own if you are visiting Vancouver or Seattle.
 We were in Vancouver for the week and took the luxe BC. ferry from Tsawwassen to Swartz Bay.
-We even learnt about ocean life while on the ferry.
-If you are coming from Seattle – you can take the passenger only ferry from downtown Seattle on the Victoria Clipper.
+We even learned about ocean life while on the ferry.
+If you are coming from Seattle, you can take the passenger-only ferry from downtown Seattle on the Victoria Clipper.

 With its compact downtown, you can easily see most of Victoria without a car.
-The downtown core and Inner Harbor area are accessible by foot, and destinations such as Oak Bay or Butchart Gardens can be reached by bus, bike or taxi.
+The downtown core and Inner Harbor area are all accessible by foot, and destinations such as Oak Bay or Butchart Gardens can be reached by bus, bike or taxi.
 You can rent bikes to ride as well.

-From April through October, you catch a glimpse of humpback whales, orcas and porpoises on a whale-watching cruise.
-Older kids will love taking a zodiac boat tour to see these amaazing creatures up close.
-We opted for aerial view and took a sea plane around Victoria harbor.
+From April through October, you catch a glimpse of humpback whales, orcas, and porpoises on a whale-watching cruise.
+Older kids will love taking a zodiac boat tour to see these amazing creatures up close.
+We opted for an aerial view and took a seaplane around Victoria harbor.